I began visiting the National Parks at the age of three. Over the past thirty years, my relationship to these places has become complicated.

 Every time I visit, I am reminded that the National Parks are manufactured, their borders are contrived, and imply the violence of their creation.

 These photographs grapple with the duality of awe and horror that I encounter while roaming through the National Parks.
-A feeling that I cannot fully shake off.
-The inability to choose a side, and instead, a confrontation with the complex reality.
+A feeling of unease that I cannot fully shake off.
+A confrontation with the complex reality of their existence.

 Back to Top